A Modern Primer on Processing in Memory: The Need for Intelligent Memory Controllers to Enhance Memory Technology Scaling

 Second, an intelligent memory controller can greatly alleviate the refresh problem in DRAM, and hence its negative consequences on energy, performance, predictability, and technology scaling, by understanding the retention time characteristics of different rows well.
 It is well known that the retention time of different cells in DRAM are widely different due to process manufacturing variation~\cite{raidr,liu.isca13}.
-A very large fraction of all DRAM cells are strong (i.e., they can retain data for hundreds of seconds), whereas only a small fraction of DRAM cells are weak (i.e., they can retain data for only \SI{64}{\milli\second}), as demonstrated in Figure~\ref{fig:dram-refresh}~\cite{raidr,liu.isca13}.
-Yet, today's memory controllers treat \sg{every cell} as equal and refresh all rows every \SI{64}{\milli\second}, which is the \sg{worst}-case retention time that is allowed.
+A very large fraction of all DRAM cells are strong (i.e., they can retain data for hundreds of seconds), whereas only a small fraction of DRAM cells are weak (i.e., they can retain data for only \SI{64}{\milli\second}~\omv{\cite{raidr,liu.isca13}}), as demonstrated in Figure~\ref{fig:dram-refresh}.
+Yet, today's memory controllers treat \sg{every cell} as equal and refresh all rows every \SI{64}{\milli\second} \omv{(in 2012; now every \SI{32}{\milli\second} or even lower~\omvi{\cite{2018ddr5,jedec2020ddr5}})}, which is the \sg{worst}-case retention time that is allowed.
 This worst-case refresh rate leads to a large number of unnecessary refreshes, and thus great energy waste and performance loss.
-Refresh is also shown to be the key technology scaling limiter of DRAM~\cite{kang.memoryforum14}, and as such refreshing all DRAM cells at the worst case rates is likely to make DRAM technology scaling difficult.
-An intelligent memory controller can overcome the refresh problem by 1) identifying the minimum data retention time of each row (during online operation) and 2) refreshing each row at the rate it really requires to be refreshed at or 3) by \sg{decommissioning} weak rows such that data is not stored in them.
-As shown by a recent body of work whose aim is to design such an intelligent memory controller that can perform online profiling of DRAM cell retention times and online adjustment of refresh rate on a per-row basis~\cite{raidr,liu.isca13,khan.sigmetrics14,qureshi.dsn15,khan.dsn16,khan.cal16,patel2017reaper,khan.micro17}, including the works on RAIDR~\cite{raidr,liu.isca13}, AVATAR~\cite{qureshi.dsn15} and REAPER~\cite{patel2017reaper}, such an intelligent memory controller can eliminate more than 75\% of all refreshes at very low cost, leading to significant energy reduction, performance improvement, and quality of service benefits, all at the same time, at the system level.
-Thus, the downsides of DRAM refresh can potentially be overcome with the design of intelligent memory controllers.
+Refresh is also shown to be the key technology scaling limiter of DRAM~\omv{\cite{kang.memoryforum14,raidr}}, and\omv{,} as such\omv{,} refreshing all DRAM cells at the worst case rates is likely to make DRAM technology scaling \omv{more} difficult.
+An intelligent memory controller can overcome the refresh problem by 1)~identifying the minimum data retention time of each row (during online operation)\omv{,} 2)~refreshing each row at the rate it really requires to be refreshed at or 3)~by \sg{decommissioning} weak rows such that data is not stored in them.
+As shown by a recent body of work whose aim is to design such an intelligent memory controller that can perform online profiling of DRAM cell retention times and online adjustment of refresh rate on a per-row basis~\omv{\cite{raidr,liu.isca13,khan.sigmetrics14,qureshi.dsn15,khan.dsn16,khan.cal16,patel2017reaper,khan.micro17,patel2021harp,patel2020bit,patel2019understanding,patel2024rethinking,patel2024rethinkingieee}}, including the works on RAIDR~\cite{raidr,liu.isca13}, AVATAR~\cite{qureshi.dsn15} and REAPER~\cite{patel2017reaper}, such an intelligent memory controller can eliminate more than 75\% of all refreshes at very low cost, leading to \omv{large system-level} energy reduction, performance improvement, and quality of service benefits, all \omv{obtained} at the same time.
+Thus, the downsides of DRAM refresh \omv{and the technology scaling challenges related to handling data retention issues in DRAM} can potentially be \omv{efficiently} overcome with the design of intelligent memory controllers.